Artist Spotlight: Sargent Claude Johnson

 Sargent Claude Johnson, Organ Screen, 1933–34, gilded and painted redwood, 105 × 264 × 2 in.
 Photo: © 2014 Fredrik Nilsen. | The Huntington Library, Art Museum, and Botanical Gardens.

-Johnson also worked commercially.
-In 1948, he was hired to create a mural for the exterior of Dohrmann’s department store in San Francisco, a chain of retail department stores that had stores across Southern California and Hawaii.
-The result was a modernist mural composed of enameled steel panels and marble.
+Johnson also worked commercially as an artist.
+In 1948, he was hired to create a mural for the exterior of Dohrmann’s department store in San Francisco.
+He created a modernist mural composed of enameled steel panels and marble for the exterior of the store.

 Expand image Black and white photo of a 1940s department store featuring a decorative façade with geometric designs.